zide05/AdvFact/README.md

 Every adversarial transformation can be performed on the six base evaluation datasets, thus results in 24 diagnostic evaluation set.
 All base evaluation datasets and diagnostic evaluation sets can be found [here](https://drive.google.com/drive/u/1/folders/1inYZnSkxj1JfgHHpR2OjfNXpT-SFc24p).

+## Error analysis samples
+The samples that are misclassified by the FactCC can be downloaded [here](https://drive.google.com/drive/u/1/folders/18mEXHoTeYugrSHzbOGEZwZXAaNwClB3k)

 ## Augmented training data
 The augmented training data can be downloaded [here](https://drive.google.com/drive/u/1/folders/1lrqfrubEhRECjHM9SooeGABJ4-FW5bAR).
-## Factuality metrics
-* **FactCC:** the codes and original FactCC can be downloaded from [https://github.com/salesforce/factCC](https://github.com/salesforce/factCC).
-The four FactCCs trained with sub sampling and augmented data can be down loaded from [here](https://drive.google.com/drive/u/1/folders/1wg9jHrO90_t85ymRFBi7l6o4U7_fij_s).
-* **Dae:** the codes and trained model can be downloaded from [https://github.com/tagoyal/dae-factuality](https://github.com/tagoyal/dae-factuality).
-* **BertMnli, RobertaMnli, ElectraMnli:** the codes are included in [./baseline](./baseline) and the trained models can be downloaded [here](https://drive.google.com/drive/u/1/folders/1wg9jHrO90_t85ymRFBi7l6o4U7_fij_s).
-* **Feqa:** the codes and trained model can be downloaded from [https://github.com/esdurmus/feqa](https://github.com/esdurmus/feqa).
-## Error analysis samples
-The samples that are misclassified by the FactCC can be downloaded [here](https://drive.google.com/drive/u/1/folders/18mEXHoTeYugrSHzbOGEZwZXAaNwClB3k)